jbclements/racket-handin-client/README.md

 racket-handin-client
 ====================

 my racket handin client(s).

-For now, this just contains the handin client for Cal Poly's CSC123, Fall 2013.
+I'm using a different branch for each class.

 A bit silly to put on github, but it simplifies distribution....